 It provides the necessary requirements to make EU-wide multimodal travel information services accurate and available across borders.
-It establishes the specifications necessary to ensure the accessibility, exchange and update of standardised travel and traffic data and distributed journey planning for the provision of multimodal travel information services in the European Union.
+It establishes the specifications necessary to ensure the accessibility, exchange and update of standardised travel and traffic data and distributed journey planning to provide multimodal travel information services in the European Union.

-A first workshop with the Member States was held in Brussels, BE, on 13th April 2018, with the aim to gather feedback from Member State representatives and transport operators about the work done so far by the ELISE team involved in INSPIRE to support.
+A first workshop with the Member States was held in Brussels, BE, on 13th April 2018, to gather feedback from Member State representatives and transport operators about the work done so far by the ELISE team involved in INSPIRE to support.

-The workshop audience expressed interest in guidelines and recommendations on how to implement the requirements of the delegated regulation for the data in scope of the project.
-In particular, the team was encouraged to explain the need for harmonized definitions of data categories across multiple standard.
-The next presentation of the project status is planned at the INSPIRE conference 2018 (18-21 September) in Antwerp, BE, and at the ITS World Congress in Copenhagen (17-21 September).
+The workshop audience expressed interest in guidelines and recommendations on implementing the requirements of the delegated regulation for the data in the scope of the project.
+In particular, the team was encouraged to explain the need for harmonized definitions of data categories across multiple standards.